 How to Prevent An Airline From Losing Your Luggage & 5 Things Never to Pack in Your Checked Bag

-As you guys know if you’ve been watching my instagram stories, I’ve become an expert at what to do when an airline loses your bag.
+I’ve become an expert at what to do when an airline loses your bag, as you guys know if you’ve been watching my instagram stories.
 Mainly because it has happened to me WAY TOO MANY TIMES!!!
 It’s infuriating, and so stressful when it happens, but I’ve learned that there are some easy things I can do every time I travel to make sure my essentials are in my carry-on and that I’m prepared for the worst.
 (And if the worst happens, I have a ton of tips on What to Do When an Airline Loses Your Luggage – and how to make sure the airlines to compensate you WELL for the hassle, here!)

 While you can’t predict if an airline will lose your checked bag, there are a few key things you can do to minimize your chances of an airline losing your luggage: